-which establishes two constraints: \textit{sparsity} (only 2 of $M$ coefficients non-zero) and \textit{positioning} (non-zero coefficients at delays $L$ and $L+1$).
+This imposes two structural constraints: \textit{sparsity} (only 2 of $M$ coefficients non-zero) and \textit{positioning} (non-zero coefficients at delays $L$ and $L+1$).
 Following Yu et al. \cite{yuDifferentiableAllpoleFilters2024}, we reformulate the forward pass as a non-recursive infinite impulse response, eliminating sequential dependencies while maintaining identical filter response.
 This enables efficient gradient computation without unrolling recursive dependencies.